SVG charts documentation

 -

-function is close to being identical to the canvas version of it so for this reason, the canvas documentation page can be used to learn about this function.
-The basic SVG demos in the download archive use this function.
+The SVG responsive configuration option and function are close to being identical to the canvas versions of them so for this reason, the canvas documentation page can be used to learn about this configuration option and function.
+The basic SVG demos in the download archive use the configuration option.

 -